gogins/silencio/README.md

 # Silencio
 ## Please note, this repository is deprecated.
-It has been replaced by the csound/silecio subdirectory i https://github.com/gogins/gogins.github.io.git, where all further development will be done.
+It has been replaced by the csound/silecio subdirectory in `https://github.com/gogins/gogins.github.io.git`, where all further development will be done.

 Michael Gogins<br>
 http://michaelgogins.tumblr.com<br>